 Lake Erie drainage basin summary table

-Ohio River drainage basin summary table
+Ohio River drainage basin summary table (Revision History)

 Surface water quality criteria and procedures to calculate water quality criteria are contained in Chapter 3745-1 of the Ohio Administrative Code (OAC).
 With adoption of rules in 1997 pursuant to the federal Great Lakes Initiative, the water quality criteria for many chemicals differ between the Lake Erie drainage basin and the Ohio River drainage basin.
 The Lake Erie drainage basin comprises roughly the northern third of Ohio.
 The Ohio River drainage basin comprises the rest of the state.